hannobraun/stepper/README.md

 Support for more stepper drivers and controllers will be added in the future.
 Please consider helping out with this effort, if you need support for a driver or controller that is currently missing.

-Please check out [the documentation](https://docs.rs/stepper) to learn more.
+Please refer to the [API Reference](https://docs.rs/stepper) or the [documentation/](https://github.com/flott-motion/stepper/tree/main/documentation) directory to learn more.

 ## Status